The Rubber plant, also known as Ficus elastica, is quite popular for its long and shiny leaves.

 6. Move The Plant Container Near A Window

-Unlike the standard advice, the Rubber plant actually does well in sunlight.
+Unlike the standard advice, the Rubber plant does well in sunlight.

 It needs sunlight to produce food for the entire system.